 2. He had only one coat and wore no shoes

-To keep the commandment of Jesus in which Jesus says to put away all fleshly temptation, he gave up on everything.
+He gave up on everything to keep the commandment of Jesus in which Jesus says to put away all fleshly temptation.
 Origen is an invaluable witness to the ancient existence of church organization, of Christian traditions.

-According to his theories, the Church is also a hidden, unseen body, but it is also a seen community, local and universal, in which the word of Truth, the word of God, is preached, the Holy Mysteries are celebrated, and the moral life of the faithful is regulated.
+According to his theories, the Church is also a hidden, unseen body.
+Still, it is also a seen community, local and universal, in which the word of Truth, the word of God, is preached, the Holy Mysteries are celebrated, and the moral life of the faithful is regulated.

 3. Origen produced over 2000 work papers